klaytn/klaytn-service-sdk/README.md

 <br/>

 # Usage
-You can run the scripts in root or in respective packages by `cd` into the packages.
+You can run the scripts from respective packages by `cd` into the packages.

-## Want to Contribute to Klaytn Developer SDK? <a id="want-to-contribute"></a>
+## Want to Contribute to Klaytn Service SDK? <a id="want-to-contribute"></a>

 In line with our commitment to decentralization, all Klaytn codebase and its documentations are completely open source.
 Klaytn always welcomes your contribution.
 Anyone can view, edit, fix its contents and make suggestions.
 You can either create a pull request on GitHub or create a enhancement request.
 Make sure to check our [Contributor License Agreement (CLA)](https://gist.github.com/e78f99e1c527225637e269cff1bc7e49) first and there are also a few guidelines our contributors would check out before contributing: